Node Failure Recovery

 If a node fails and another instance cannot be provisioned in the same placement group, or if you have issues with EBS data in the EBS volume, the system continues to run on Fallback.
 Contact Teradata Customer Support to spin up a new instance in the placement group and start Fallback recovery.

-When using Local Storage
+When Using Local Storage

 Node failures are handled differently on local storage instance types.
 When a node fails, the data is lost.
 Although the node is replaced and comes back online, the AMPs on the recovered instance display as FATAL and offline.
 The other vprocs on the system are online and in the configuration.
 To fully restore a local storage instance, you must rebuild the AMPs.
 Until the AMPs are rebuilt, data is maintained in fallback rows on the other AMPs.
-For more information, see Rebuilding AMPs after Failure.
+See Rebuilding AMPs after Failure.